dogweather/forkful/content/en/lua/strings/capitalizing-a-string.md

   \ word in a sentence to be uppercase, while ensuring the rest are lowercase.
 This\u2026"
 lastmod: '2024-03-13T22:45:00.190259-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string involves modifying the first character of each word\
-  \ in a sentence to be uppercase, while ensuring the rest are lowercase.
-This\u2026"
+summary: Capitalizing a string involves modifying the first character of each word in a sentence to be uppercase, while ensuring the rest are lowercase.
 title: Capitalizing a string
 weight: 2
 ---